notpeelz/esp32-acme-client/Readme.md

 - (done) run against the production server
 - (done, on staging) renew certificate (I have three months to get there)

+Build notes :
+- you may have to augment default stack sizes such as CONFIG_SYSTEM_EVENT_TASK_STACK_SIZE=6144 CONFIG_MAIN_TASK_STACK_SIZE=6144 in the ESP-IDF "make menuconfig".

+- building the example requires you to copy an include file and change its contents to match your local requirements (e.g. your WiFi credentials) :
+    % cp main/secrets.h.sample main/secrets.h
+    % vi main/secrets.h
+    % make

 API :
 - This is a C++ class, with several methods that you must call :
     Acme();				Constructor